nackerley/COVID-19/README.md

 # 2019 Novel Coronavirus (COVID-19) Visualization

-This relies heavily on the 2019 Novel Coronavirus dataset maintained by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE): https://github.com/CSSEGISandData/COVID-19
+This work is built upon on the 2019 Novel Coronavirus dataset maintained by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE): https://github.com/CSSEGISandData/COVID-19

-The Visual Dashboard is great, but not particularly flexible:
+Their Visual Dashboard is great, but the plots it generates are not customizable:

 <b>Visual Dashboard (desktop):</b><br>
 https://www.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6